saturnaliam/TIQ-RPC/README.md

 # TIQ-RPC

 how 2 setup:

-number one: first go ahead and edit config.toml OR IT WONT WORK!!! number two: open flash player number three: run the program number four: it should work and if it doesnt idfk dm me lucia#8008
+- number one: first go ahead and edit config.toml OR IT WONT WORK!!!
+- number two: open flash player
+- number three: run the program
+- number four: it should work and if it doesnt idfk dm me lucia#8008

+## more info

 TERRIBLE TERRIBLE TERRIBLE CODE!!